blainemincey/stitch-tutorial-atl-blog/README.md

 Follow along the step-by-step instructions for the Blog App by following the documentation that is located here:  https://docs.mongodb.com/stitch/tutorials/guides/blog-backend/

-The original version of the HTML file is located within this tutorial here:
+The original version of the HTML file is located within this tutorial here:  https://github.com/blainemincey/stitch-tutorial-atl-blog/blob/master/blog.html

+An updated version of this page which includes Atlanta.local branding as well as Bootstrap can be found here:  https://github.com/blainemincey/stitch-tutorial-atl-blog/blob/master/bootstrapBlog.html